jeremyteurterie/e-commerce/README.md

 - Physical products like clothing or merchandise
 - Digital assets like ebooks or videos
-- Access to content like courses or premium articles
+- Access to content like courses or premium articles.

 Core features: